-Disney News: Sneak Peek Videos Surface Of Pandora — the World of Avatar Set To Open Soon In Animal Kingdom
+Disney News: Sneak Peek Videos Surface Of Pandora — The World Of Avatar Set To Open Soon In Animal Kingdom

 — Inside the Magic (@InsideTheMagic) April 30, 2017

-Less than a day ago, Walt Disney World released a map of Pandora — the World of Avatar on WDWMagic, and five days ago released first-look photos of merchandise coming to Pandora — the World of Avatar.
-Orlando Weekly also shared what the name tags will look like for Pandora — the World of Avatar employees, and die-hard Avatar fans will be excited to learn that release dates have finally been set for the four Avatar sequels, starting with the release of Avatar 2 on December 18, 2020, as previously reported by Variety.
+Less than a day ago, Walt Disney World released a map of Pandora — The World of Avatar on WDWMagic, and five days ago released first-look photos of merchandise coming to Pandora — The World of Avatar.
+Orlando Weekly also shared what the name tags will look like for Pandora — The World of Avatar employees, and die-hard Avatar fans will be excited to learn that release dates have finally been set for the four Avatar sequels, starting with the release of Avatar 2 on December 18, 2020, as previously reported by Variety.

 [Featured Image by Todd Anderson/Getty Images]